 The non-food items “NFI” program aims to support people in need with household lifesaving items to sustain family life by providing critical items and core relief non-food items such as mattresses, blankets seasonal clothing, heating fuel, emergency shelter kits and family tents for vulnerable populations affected by conflict, by targeting both internally displaced persons (IDPs) and vulnerable host communities, and ensure that crisis-affected people have access to essential household items so that they can live with security, safety, and dignity.
 Special attention is paid to the most vulnerable people living in collective centers, tented informal settlements and unfinished buildings.

-- Distribution Of NFIs to people in emergency and crisis: distribution of NFIs for people in need for rapid response with considering the accuracy of need assessment and the quality of the response by an effective rapid response network with deep coordination with all stakeholders.
+- Distribution Of NFIs to people in emergency and crisis by using need assessments and ensuring the quality of the response through an effective rapid response network with deep coordination with all stakeholders.

 - Provision of winter materials, such as high thermal blankets, foam mattresses, heating fuel and stoves.